 I am always on the lookout for interesting jewelry, and this Feather Lariat is just that!

 I found this feather necklace on the Free People Retail site and really liked the idea of the painted leather.
-Unfortunately if you want to buy their necklace your going to shell out a whopping $98.
+Unfortunately, if you want to buy their necklace you are going to shell out a whopping $98.

 Leather Feather Lariat Necklace